 Expunging a record does not destroy it, but instead will seal the record from public access.
 Once the record is expunged, you can legally deny that the crime ever occurred and the conviction will no longer show up on criminal background checks.
 Some agencies, including local and federal law enforcement, will still be able to see these records, but employers and housing officials will not.

 It is important to remember that some records cannot be completely sealed, crimes that cannot be completely sealed include:

 - Sex crimes (you will have to register as an offender of the rest of your life)

 - Serious violent crimes

-Article 55.01 of the Texas Code of Criminal Procedure discusses expunction in detail.
+Article 55.01of the Texas Code of Criminal Procedure discusses, in detail, where expungement may be possible:

 - An arrest was made but never a charge

 - Your conviction was overturned through an appeal